t9md/vim-smalls/README.md

-# Currently ITS INTENDED TO BE USEFUL TO MYSELF DON'T USE
+# Currently ITS INTENDED TO BE USEFUL TO MYSELF DON'T USE THIS

 # Simply put cursor with search.